 That would probably be the biggest problem I have with it!
 There is so much amazing food in Epcot, how on earth do you decide what you want to eat?

 All in all, I was blown away by my meal.
 It was absolutely delicious and way more filling than I anticipated.

 But do you want to know the best part about it all?
-That amazing meal I had cost me only $33 (plus taxes and tip)!
+That amazing meal costs only $36 (plus taxes and tip)!
 That automatically makes La Creperie de Paris one of the most cost effective table service restaurants in Disney World.

-Where else in Disney World can you get an app, an entree, a dessert, and an alcoholic drink for $33?
+Where else in Disney World can you get an app, an entrée, a dessert, and an alcoholic drink for $36?